-The ideal candidate will have a PhD, EdD, or equivalent professional qualifications in social work or education, a deep knowledge of Indigeneity, Indigenous communities, and Indigenous research methodologies (First Nations, Métis or Inuit), and significant research experience in social work, education, social sciences, or humanities.
-This visionary, collaborative leader will have an established, externally funded research program focused on Indigenous people, a strong publication record that reflects their methodological framework, demonstrated success in teaching and graduate supervision, and a strong record of Indigenous community outreach and engagement.
-Preference will be given to candidates with a track record in Indigenous child wellbeing.
-The successful candidate at the Assistant Professor level must demonstrate evidence of a track record of publications in high quality journals, securing external research funding, and effectiveness in teaching at the University level.
-The successful candidate at the Associate Professor level must demonstrate evidence of a strong track record of publications in high quality journals, evidence of securing ongoing external research funding, effectiveness in teaching at the University level, and evidence of effective graduate student supervision.
+- A PhD or equivalent professional qualification; - A deep knowledge of Indigeneity, Indigenous communities, and Indigenous research methodologies (First Nations, Métis and Inuit); - Strong links to, and leadership within, national Indigenous initiatives, including connection with First Nations, Métis and Inuit communities and representative groups; - Significant research experience in health equity, data sovereignty, social work, education, anthropology, medicine, social sciences, and humanities; - An established, externally funded research program focused on Indigenous people, a strong publication record that reflects their methodological framework, demonstrated success in teaching and graduate supervision, and a strong record of Indigenous community outreach and engagement; - A track record in Indigenous health equity and data sovereignty; - Significant national engagement; - An established track record in scholarly outreach creating a cultural context that ensures intercultural capacities in research with Indigenous communities and peoples; - The Chair would also provide scholarly outreach to create a cultural context that ensures intercultural capacities in research with Indigenous communities and peoples; and - Candidates at the Professor level must demonstrate evidence of global influence, reputation, and impact.
+A strong track record of publications in high quality journals, evidence of securing ongoing external research funding is required.
+Outstanding effectiveness in teaching at the University level, and evidence of effective graduate student supervision with clear success of developing highly qualified personnel in the area of Indigenous health equity and inclusion are required.